Captain Tench Arcade

-The Captain Tench Arcade is a heritage-listed shops, arcade and restaurant and former residence located at 111-115 George Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Captain Tench Arcade is a heritage-listed shops, arcade and restaurant and former residence located at 111–115 George Street, in the inner city Sydney suburb of The Rocks, New South Wales, Australia.
 The 1985 additions to the rear were designed by Kell & Rigby.
 The property was built in 1920.
 It is also known as Captain Tench Arcade (since 1985).
 The property is owned by Property NSW, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 History

 This land was part of the first hospital complex serving the early colony.
 The second brick ward/store was erected on this site.
 After the hospital moved in 1816, the land remained vacant.
 William Charles was granted the land in 1842 when he divided it into three lots, however he appears to have control of it from the 1830s.
 A brick building was initially built on the southern portion of the site in 1832 by Elizabeth Charles.
 Charles' land was formally subdivided in 1842 but appears to have been effectively used as three separate lots before that.
 These lots were developed as follows: